Wellington Point

 Wellington Point is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the Wellington Point statistical area (Lv2) has an estimated population of around 13,235 people.
-This reflects a growth of 574 individuals since the 2021 Census, which reported a population of 12,661 people.
-The increase is inferred from AreaSearch's estimation of the resident population at 13,111 following examination of ABS' latest ERP data release in June 2024 and an additional 81 validated new addresses since the Census date.
+As of Feb 2026, the population estimate for the suburb of Wellington Point is around 13,243.
+This reflects a growth of 582 people since the 2021 Census, which reported a population of 12,661.
+The change is inferred from AreaSearch's resident population estimate of 13,111 in Jun 2024, based on ABS ERP data, and an additional 84 validated new addresses since the Census date.
 This results in a population density ratio of 1,349 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Wellington Point's growth rate of 4.5% since the census is within 0.4 percentage points of the SA3 area (4.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 88.0% of overall population gains during recent periods, driving primary growth in the area.
+Wellington Point's growth rate of 4.6% since census is within 0.3 percentage points of the SA3 area (4.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 88.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilized.
-Future population dynamics anticipate lower quartile growth, with the area expected to grow by 286 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilized.
+Anticipating future population dynamics, lower quartile growth is expected for the area, with an estimated increase of 275 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 1.3% over the 17 years.

 Frequently Asked Questions - Population